ApolloZhu/en/source/_posts/backporting-swiftui-apis-with-result-builders.md

 }
 ```

-However, by annotating it with SwiftUI's custom `ViewBuilder` attribute, the code now compiles by building a combined result after getting transformed using [rules specified by `ViewBuilder`](https://developer.apple.com/documentation/swiftui/viewbuilder#building-content), which the final result is then [implicitly returned](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/properties/#Shorthand-Getter-Declaration):
+However, by annotating it with SwiftUI's custom `ViewBuilder` attribute, the code now compiles by building a combined result after getting transformed using [rules specified by `ViewBuilder`](https://developer.apple.com/documentation/swiftui/viewbuilder#building-content), which the final result made using its `buildBlock` function is then [implicitly returned](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/properties/#Shorthand-Getter-Declaration):

 ```swift
 @ViewBuilder